A digital quantum simulation of the Agassi model: Introduction

 The Agassi model~\cite{Agassi68} is a simple but far from trivial quantum model that includes a combination of long range monopole-monopole and short range pairing interactions.
 It was first proposed in nuclear physics since it is an exactly solvable model that provides a schematic version of the pairing-plus-quadrupole model that has been extensively used in nuclear structure \cite{PPQ}.
-This model presents a rich quantum-phase diagram for the ground state, containing several phase transition lines \cite{DaHe86,Garc18,Garc19}, and has been widely studied in a variety of fields.
+From the quantum phase transition view, this model presents a rich quantum-phase diagram for the ground state, containing several phase transition lines \cite{DaHe86,Garc18,Garc19}, and has been widely studied in a variety of fields.
 Apart from the symmetric phase, the model has two broken-symmetry phases: one superconducting, linked to the pairing interaction, and another parity-broken phase linked to the monopole-monopole interaction.
-The phase diagram of the Agassi model has been studied within a mean field formalism.
+The phase diagram of the Agassi model has been studied within a mean-field formalism \cite{DaHe86,Garc18,Garc19}.
 As known, this kind of formalism is valid for the thermodynamic or large-$N$ limit, where $N$ is the number of sites.
 However, for mesoscopic systems, where finite-$N$ effects are important, the corresponding phases and transitions are blurred and more detailed studies are needed for a clear understanding.
-For this purpose, quantum platforms could be used to mimic the Agassi model with mesoscopic number of particles, enabling more insights into the different phases and phase transitions.
+In addition, beyond-mean field methods to calculate finite-N effects are difficult to apply for moderately small-N. For this purpose, quantum platforms could be used to mimic the Agassi model.
+On the other hand, tools from quantum information, as the quantum discord, have been recently employed to explore the phases in this model to gain insight about its structure \cite{Faba21}.